PhysioMio:

 Centralized actuation module

-reduces weight on the extremities by placing all motors on the back, improving comfort and wearability.
+reduces weight on the extremities by placing all motors on the back,

 Onboard Computing